 AR and VR

-AR (augmented reality) and VR (virtual reality) could both have a huge impact on interior design and the way we interact with our home.
+AR (augmented reality) and VR (virtual reality) could both have a huge impact on interior design.
+Futhermore, the way we interact with our home.
 Take AR, for example, this works by overlaying digital features or information onto a real-world view, often done via glasses or a headset.
-Google Glass and Oakley Goggles already offer this kind of technology to consumers (although the former has been discontinued), allowing them to see a wealth of information overlaid onto a real-world view.
-Oakley's AR skiing goggles let the wearer see where they're going clearly, but also provides them with GPS information, speed, distance, altitude and a wealth of controllable data, all without having to look away from the slopes.
+Google Glass and Oakley Goggles already offer this kind of technology to consumers (although the former has been discontinued).
+Allowing them to see a wealth of information overlaid onto a real-world view.
+Oakley's AR skiing goggles let the wearer see where they're going clearly.
+But also provides them with GPS information, speed, distance, altitude and a wealth of controllable data.
+All without having to look away from the slopes.

 So disruptive is this technology, that some have suggested we're on the verge of another industrial revolution.
 3D printing is efficient, quick and extremely cost-effective, meaning interior designers can quickly demonstrate ideas and form (in miniature, of course) without having to actually build anything - much in the same way they can with VR.

 3D printing also dramatically reduces the time from coming up with an idea to getting a prototype, to mass production, and brings the costs down too.
 Cheaper and quicker production makes life easier for designers and much more palatable for clients, making it truly revolutionary for the industry.